bryanesmith/wormj/README.md

     ;   └************┘
     ;    012345678901

-    (set-trajectory :right)
+Finally, the worm turns `:down`.
+Since it is no longer growing, the worm's tail starts moving again.

-    (advance-turn)
+    (wormj.state/set-trajectory :down)

-Finally, we turn `:down`.
-Since are no longer growing, our tail starts moving again.
+    (wormj.state/advance-turn)

     ;   ┌************┐
     ; 0 *............*